 The list of servers participating in your environment is located in the Servers tab on the center of the page.
 Each item in the list displays a server’s name and images corresponding to its Roles:

 Items in the list will also be tagged with a Cloud Name corresponding to the Cloud to which the server belongs, and an OS icon denoting the type of operating system the server is running:

 Note: If Resource Throttling is enabled, the Servers page will display the memory and CPU capacity and allocation for each server:

 To view more information about a server, click on either the server’s name or the server’s View Details button to get to the server’s Overview page.
 From this page you can see details about the server and all the workloads deployed to it.

 On the left side of the Servers page, a display shows where the Core Components of the environment are located.
 Note that this may include nodes that host Apprenda Components (such as the Cache, Load Manager, Platform Coordination, or Repository) in a standalone fashion and that do not run the Apprenda Physical Host Windows service or Apprenda Linux Daemon.
 See more about different server roles on the Platform.

 For every cluster added, you are able to view the nodes in a cluster though the SOC in the same way that you can view the Platform servers.
 Each cluster node will also have a Server Details page that lists information about the node and a list of the Pods deployed on the cluster.
-From a Server Details page for a cluster node, you can switch to other nodes in that cluster’s Server Details page by using the drop-down list at the top of the page.
+In Platform version 8.2.0, from a Server Details page for a cluster node, you can switch to other nodes in that cluster’s Server Details page by using the drop-down list at the top of the page.

 The Apprenda Platform allows you to download a Remote Desktop Connection file (RDP) to connect directly to each one of the Windows servers participating in the environment.
 To download the file, click on the arrow next to the View Details button for the server and select Remote Desktop.